-To be eligible for a Graduate Job Search visa you must have sucessfully completed in New Zealand an acceptable qualification.
+To be eligible for a Post-study work visa (open) you must have sucessfully completed in New Zealand an acceptable qualification.

 A job offer is not required, but a graduation certificate is mandatory.